De heilige Rita

 Things turn ugly when someone breaks into Hedwiges home and makes off with a small fortune.
 Severely traumatised, Hedwiges dies not long after and it is Paul who finds his body.
 He points the finger at Steggink and his Russian henchman, an accusation that does not go down well in the close-knit community.
 Chapter 33 delivers a chilling climax, culminating in the night when Paul prepares to settle his score with Steggink, and, more pointedly, the Russian.

-A glorious portrayal of a world mired in tradition, Saint Rita depicts loners wrestling with the effects of globalisation, from the grocer losing his battle with the supermarket chains and their discount vouchers, to the plumber who feels threatened by his Polish rival.
+A glorious portrayal of a world mired in tradition, The Blessed Rita depicts loners wrestling with the effects of globalisation, from the grocer losing his battle with the supermarket chains and their discount vouchers, to the plumber who feels threatened by his Polish rival.
 Packed with naturalistic detail, the tale of Paul Krüzen is emblematic of those floundering characters struggling on the margins of a changing world.
-Saint Rita is both a lament for those left behind and an ode to those with the guts to rise above themselves.
+The Blessed Rita is both a lament for those left behind and an ode to those with the guts to rise above themselves.